ardywibowo/SwitchingGP/README.md

 ## Overview

-We first propose a switching Gaussian process to model the observed sensor signals emitting from the underlying activity states.
+We propose a switching Gaussian process to model the observed sensor signals emitting from the underlying activity states.
 To efficiently compute the Gaussian process model likelihood and quantify the context prediction uncertainty, we propose a block circulant embedding technique and use Fast Fourier